Car-free holidays in NorthumberlandNorthumberland

 • The Woodhorn Museum, heading north on bus 1, has a dramatic walk-through Coal Town and a gallery of artworks by the local “Pitmen Painters”.
 To get there, hop off the bus at the Tweed Street bus stop, among Ashington’s brick terraces, walk a few steps back and turn right along Ashfield Mews.
 Keep straight five minutes past allotments, over the A197 and freight railway, into the QEII Country Park and turn right to reach the museum.

 • The Drift Café, in a former mine building near Cresswell Beach is also served by bus 1, which runs all the way to the picturesque harbour village of Amble.
-The bus stops in Cresswell near the Pele Tower, a small recently-restored border castle.
+The bus stops in Cresswell near the Pele Tower, a small restored border castle.
 The dune-backed miles of Druridge Bay are just steps away.

 • In Blyth itself, there’s a beach with a distinctive row of colourful beach huts with flowery Ridley Park nearby.
-The Northumberland coast path and the Coast and Castles cycle route both run through the park past neat banks of germaniums.
+The Northumberland coast path and the Coast and Castles cycle route both run through the park past neat banks of geraniums.

 • The Commissioners Quay Inn is a great place to stay.
 It has a maritime-themed bar and views out to sea across Blyth’s harbour, with its tall sailing ship.
 Facing east means catching some great sunrises in a county where each day can bring spectacular new adventures.